giulioaur/SushiMenuJs/README.md

 The options are:
 - {Boolean} [options.shouldSave = true] True if the menu state should be saved as session's state.
 - {layoutGetter} [options.layoutMap] The function that returns the correct layout to use.
 Default always uses 'main' as layout.
+This function is used to re-compute the correct layout every time the **sm-viewport** element or any of its descendant are modified.
 - {Boolean} [options.logError = true] True if errors must be logged on console, false otherwise.
 Usually set to true only in development.
 - {Boolean} [options.playFirstAnimation = true] True if enter animation should be played on first menu shown.